LocalCoinIS/how.bitshares.works/docs/technology/localcoin_features.rst

   - Flexible withdrawal permissions

 LocalCoin is the first smart contract platform with built-in support for recurring payments and subscription payments.
 This feature allows users to authorize third parties to make withdrawals from their accounts within certain limits.
-This is a convenient way to “set it and forget it” for monthly bills and subscriptions.   `(Read more...) <https://localcoin.is/technology/recurring-and-scheduled-payments/>`_
+This is a convenient way to “set it and forget it” for monthly bills and subscriptions.   _

 Referral Rewards Program